huazzers/desma126/docs/4-basicinput-ui-lights-camera.md

 Go to **Window** > **TextMeshPro** > **Font Asset Creator**.

-Add your .ttf and .otf font file into Source Font File.
+Add your .ttf or .otf font file into Source Font File.
 Click **Generate Font Asset**.
 Unity will tell you if there are any characters missing or excluded from the selected font (this depends on what you put as your **Character Set** in the Font Asset Creator.)

 Once you're ready, click **Save**.
 You can now use this Font Asset in your TextMeshPro components.